everythingfunctional/veggies/doc/pages/Tutorial.md

 A total of 1 test cases containing a total of 1 assertions
 ```

-Congratulations, you've written and executed your first garden test suite!
+Congratulations, you've written and executed your first veggies test suite!
-You can find the code at this stage [here](https://gitlab.com/everythingfunctional/garden_tutorial/-/tree/first_test).
+You can find the code at this stage [here](https://gitlab.com/everythingfunctional/veggies_tutorial/-/tree/first_test).

 # More Advanced Testing Patterns

-The test we wrote above really only used the bare minimum of features available in garden.
+The test we wrote above really only used the bare minimum of features available in veggies.
 There is some additional functionality that would be nice to make use of even for this simple test though.
 First of all, when we look at the verbose output from the test, we don't really see what was checked.
 All of the `assert_*` functions take two optional message arguments at the end.